 The clear implication is that Saul was not a man after God’s heart, but Saul would continue to reign as king for sometime thereafter.

-Jonathan, Saul’s son, rose to the occasion, again, took matters into his own hands, and defeated the Philistines.
-After that, Saul did become the defender of Israel he was called to be (1 Samuel 14:47-52), but it was too late.
+Jonathan, Saul’s son, rose to the occasion, again, and took matters into his own hands, by defeating the Philistines.
+After that, Saul did become the defender of Israel he was called to be (1 Samuel 14:47-52), but his efforts were too little and too late.

 Saul continued to ignore God’s instructions given to him by the prophet, Samuel.
-When Saul instructed to go after the Amalekites “and devote to destruction all that they have”, he failed to do as God ordered him to do, allowing his men to take whatever they wanted.
+When Saul was instructed to go after the Amalekites “and devote to destruction all that they have”, he failed to do as God ordered him to do.
+He allowing his men to take whatever they wanted.
 (1 Samuel 15:1-9)

 When Samuel confronted him, Saul was full of excuses.
-(1 Samuel 15:10-15) Saul was rebellious and presumptuous and rejected God’s word in favor of his own determinations.
+(1 Samuel 15:10-15) Saul was rebellious and presumptuous.
+Saul rejected God’s word in favor of his own determinations.
 (1 Samuel 15:23)